privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     // production mode, additional user consent would be required to access
     // these.
     string seller_debug_id = 7;

+    // Optional.
+    // Timeout is milliseconds specified by the seller that applies to total
+    // time to complete GetBids.
+    // If no timeout is specified, the Seller's default maximum Buyer timeout
+    // configured in SellerFrontEnd service configuration, will apply. int32 buyer_timeout_ms = 8;
   }

   // Encrypted ProtectedAudienceInput generated by the device.